Actor Will Smith admitted to borrowing money from a drug dealer

 According to the actor, this story took place in the early 1990s.

-– I borrowed the required amount from a friend who was selling pharmaceuticals that were popular with drug addicts. – quoted by Smith Yahoo!
+– I borrowed the required amount from a friend who was involved in the sale of pharmaceuticals that were popular with drug addicts. – quoted by Smith Yahoo!
 News.

 Soon after, the aspiring actor sold all his property and moved to Los Angeles, where he soon landed the lead role in the series The Fresh Prince of Bel-Air, which made him famous.